Wednesday, January 30, 2013

 This is a work of original research on documents from what was then the newly-opened Soviet government archives in Russia.
 Vilkova is a researcher at the Centre for Political and Economic History of Russia in Moscow.
 In the excellent preface of this volume she analyzes original documents rarely made available within the country.
 They show, according to her, that in this critical year 1923, when Lenin was dying, a factional triumvirate (the ‘troika”) of central Soviet leaders – Kamenev, Zinoviev & Stalin – assumed power based on a campaign of distortions and slander against Trotsky and those who agreed in some respects with Trotsky.
 This event some have called the assumption to power of a new bureaucracy within the party, based not on politics, but on a pure power play.

-This concentration of power in ‘the troika,’ and then ‘the seven,’ resulted in the eventual consolidation of power in ‘the one’ – Stalin, and the subsequent liquidation of nearly all of his confederates – Rykov, Zinoviev, Kamenev, Bukharin.
+This concentration of power in ‘the troika,’ and then ‘the seven,’ resulted in the eventual consolidation of power in ‘the one’ – Stalin, and the subsequent liquidation of nearly all of his confederates – Rykov, Zinoviev, Kamenev, Bukharin and more.
 Subsequently the overwhelming majority of the Bolshevik Old Guard, and later, the overwhelming majority of the leadership of the Red Army were also executed.
 In essence, over time the revolutionary generation was killed, and a new generation loyal to a ‘strongman’ like Stalin and the new bureaucracy was installed.

 Trotsky later called this “Bonapartism,” as it reflected how Napoleon Bonaparte defanged the French Revolution.